 Treatment of Oligomenorrhea

-Oral medications: This procedure can help balance hormone levels in the body so that menstrual cycles can return to normal.
+Oral medications: This procedure can help balance hormones in the body so that menstrual cycles can return to normal.
 This procedure can last for a couple of months to obtain the desired results.
-Some doctors can prescribe birth control pills to their patients to control hormone levels.
+Some doctors can prescribe birth control pills to their patients to control the reproductive hormones.

 Surgery or Therapy